Start » About EISCAT » Sites » EISCAT Sodankylä site

 EISCAT Sodankylä.
 Photo by Craig Heinseman

-The antenna is a fully steerable 32 meter parabolic dish antenna.
-The receivers include multiple channels.
-Data are pre-processed in signal processors, displayed and analysed in real-time and can be recorded to mass storage media both locally and at the main storage facility.
-The whole radar system is controlled by computers, and can be remotely commanded from the other radar sites.
+The antenna was a fully steerable 32 meter parabolic dish antenna.
+The receivers included multiple channels.
+Data was pre-processed in signal processors, displayed and analysed in real-time and could be recorded to mass storage media both locally and at the main storage facility.
+The whole radar system was controlled by computers, and could be remotely commanded from the other radar sites.

-The instrumentation is located in an operations building.
-The land and building are provided by the University of Oulu, which rents both the land and building (in-kind contribution by Finland) from the Finnish state building administration (Senaatti-kiinteistöt).
+The instrumentation was located in an operations building.
+The land and building were provided by the University of Oulu, which rents both the land and building (in-kind contribution by Finland) from the Finnish state building administration (Senaatti-kiinteistöt).